-One dead after shooting on Hollywood Street and Plank Road
+Man shot to death near corner of Hollywood Street and Plank Road

 Latest Weather Blog

-One dead after shooting on Hollywood Street and Plank Road
+Man shot to death near corner of Hollywood Street and Plank Road

-BATON ROUGE - One person died after a shooting at Hollywood Street and Plank Road, according to emergency officials.
+BATON ROUGE - A man was shot to death outside a business near the corner of Hollywood Street and Plank Road on Thursday.

-The road is currently blocked and surrounded by crime scene tape.
-The shooting took place around Uncle Moe's Food Mart and Deli on Plank Road.
+Officials said the shooting happened outside of Uncle Moe's Food Mart and Deli around 5:30 p.m.
+Family identified the victim as 22-year-old Martrelle Hamilton Jr.

 Trending News